 Ivory Trade Kills Elephants

 The illegal ivory trade is pushing elephants to the brink of extinction.
-In 2013 alone, 35,000 African elephants were killed for their ivory.
+Each year, 35,000 African elephants are killed for their ivory.
 No species can withstand this kind of loss and survive.
 We care for Asian elephants at our Zoo.
 In the wild, Asian elephants are also under siege.
 There are fewer than 50,000 left.

 Behind the Name: 96 Elephants

 96 Elephants is named for the number of elephants illegally killed each day for their ivory.

 The collective 96 Elephants coalition includes the Saint Louis Zoo and more than 120 other AZA accredited zoos and aquariums, a network of business and non-profit partners, and millions of conservation advocates.
 This coalition is sending a clear message to decision makers that only elephants should own ivory.

 Wildife Conservation Society (WCS) is leading global efforts to save Africa's elephants and end the current poaching and ivory trafficking crisis.
 In September 2013, WCS launched its 96 Elephants campaign (96elephants.org) to amplify and support the Clinton Global Initiative (CGI) "Partnership to Save Africa's Elephants" by stopping the killing, stopping the trafficking, and stopping the demand.
 The WCS campaign focuses on: securing effective moratoria on domestic sales of ivory; bolstering elephant protection; and educating the public about the link between ivory consumption and the elephant poaching crisis.